xiaopeng163/docker-k8s-lab/docs/source/docker/docker-compose.rst

 There are many ways to install docker compose [#f2]_.

-In our two node docker engine lab environment :doc:`../lab-environment` we install docker compose as the following way in one docker host.
+In our one node docker engine lab environment :doc:`../lab-environment` we install docker compose as the following way in one docker host.

 .. code-block:: bash